 There is a revolution coming to America in vaginal breech birth.
 American doctors and midwives had all but lost the skills to help a breech baby out and instead, developed a style that actually increased the risk of harm.
 The lack of skills, or dare I say, wrong skills, are spreading in other countries, too.
 Lately, international parent-to-parent and provider-to-provider sharing is also connecting midwives and doctors promoting physiological breech skills.
 Increasingly, parents are able to choose vaginal breech birth.

 A childbirth educator and doula wondered why the doctor of a mom she is helping wasn't 100% sure about the signs of a breech baby.
 He suggested an Ultrasound (sonogram).
-Was he stretching to find a reason to do an ultrasound (sonogram)?
-Or is it really that hard to tell?
+Is telling up from down really that hard to tell by hand?

 Keep reading for tips on discerning a breech position and see pictures of palpation.

-Sometimes just doing the Breech Tilt isn't enough to flip a breech to head down.
+Sometimes just doing one technique, such as the Breech Tilt, isn't enough to flip a breech to head down.
 That's why we start with the 1st Principle of Spinning Babies: Balance.
 Balance means to help the soft tissues of the pelvis and abdomen become symmetrical.

 When, in Pregnancy, is breech an issue?